 Save the Children, D.R.
 (2019 - Today)

 In 2019 we published what will be the first of a series of eBooks.
-1 USD from every book sold will be donated to Save the Children, Dominican Republic, to advance their literacy work in some of the poorest communities in the Dominican Republic.
+1 USD from every book sold is donated to Save the Children, Dominican Republic, to advance their literacy work in some of the poorest communities in the Dominican Republic.

 Learn more about their work here.